 The total number of visits is one of the fundamental metrics that describe every single customer journey on your website.
 This metric is used to estimate the overall performance of an online store and can be improved by launching effective marketing campaigns, making your website mobile-friendly, and optimizing web content.

 What other metrics are crucial to your ecommerce business?
-Download our recent report right now.
+Read our next blog post about page views or download a concise report right now.